 First Offense: No credit for the work, grade reduction, or replacement assignment.
-Subsequent Offense: No credit for the work, grade reduction, course failure, or removal from extracurricular activities.
+Subsequent No credit for the work, grade reduction, course failure, or removal from

-2. Arson - St arting or attempting to start a fire or causing or attempting to cause an explosion.
-Detention, in-school suspension, 10-180 days out-of-school suspension, or First Offense: expulsion.
+Offense: extracurricular activities.
+2. Arson - Starting or attempting to start a fire or causing or attempting to cause an explosion.
+First Offense: Detention, in-school suspension, 10-180 days out-of-school suspension, or expulsion.
 Restitution if appropriate.
 Subsequent Offense: 10-180 days out-of-school suspension or expulsion.
 Restitution if appropriate.
-3. Assault ting, striking and/or attempting to cause injury to another person; placing a person in easonable apprehension of imminent physical injury; physically injuring another person.
+3. Assault tting, striking and/or attempting to cause injury to another person; placing a person in reasonable apprehension of imminent physical injury; physically injuring another person.
 First Offense: Principal/Student conference, detention, in-school suspension, 1-180 days out-of- school suspension, or expulsion.
-Subsequent Offense: In-school suspension, 10-180 days out-of-school suspension, or expulsion. b.
-Att empting to kill or cause serious physical injury to another; killing or causing serious obysical injury to another.
-First Offense: Expulsion.
-4. Automobi le/Vehicle Misuse (see policy ECD) - Uncourteous or unsafe driving on or around failure to f operty, unregistered parking, failure to move vehicle at the request of school officials, follow directions given by school officials or failure to follow established rules for parking on school property.
+Subsequent Offense: In-school suspension, 10-180 days out-of-school suspension, or expulsion. tempting to kill or cause serious physical injury to another; killing or causing serious physical injury to another.
+First Offense: Expulsion. school pr failure to ile/Vehicle Misuse (see policy ECD) - Uncourteous or unsafe driving on or around operty, unregistered parking, failure to move vehicle at the request of school officials, follow directions given by school officials or failure to follow established rules for parking on school property.
 First Offense: After-school detention or revocation of parking privileges, notification of parents.
 Subsequent Offense: Suspension of student (length to be determined by the building administrator based on the incident) or revocation of parking privileges, parents notified.
-5. attacks or but is not see Board policy JFCF) - Repeated and systematic intimidation, harassment and n a student or multiple students, perpetuated by individuals or groups.
+5. Bullving see Board policy JFCF) - Repeated and systematic intimidation, harassment and attacks o but is not n a student or multiple students, perpetuated by individuals or groups.
 Bullying includes, limited to: physical violence, verbal taunts, name-calling and put-downs, threats, or theft, damaging property, and exclusion from a peer group.
 First Offense: Detention, in-school suspension, or 1-180 days out-of-school suspension.
-Subsequent Offense: 1-180 days out-of-school suspension or expulsion.
-6. student or manner a ansportation Misconduct (see Board policy JFCC) - Any offense committed by a n transportation provided by or through the district shall be punished in the same s if the offense had been committed at the student's assigned school.
+Subsequent Offense: 1-180 days out-of-school suspension or expulsion. student o manner a ansportation Misconduct (see Board policy JFCC) - Any offense committed by a in transportation provided by or through the district shall be punished in the same is if the offense had been committed at the student's assigned school.
 In addition, ation privileges may be suspended or revoked.
 7. Dishonest y - Any act of lying, whether verbal or written, including forgery.
 First Offense: Nullification of forged document.
 Principal/Student conference, after-school detention.
 Subsequent Offense: Nullification of forged document.
 Detention, in-school suspension.
-8. or discrir directed a considere classroon Extful or Disruptive Conduct or Speech (see Board policy AC if illegal harassment mination is involved) - Verbal, written, pictorial or symbolic language or gesture that is at any person that is in violation of district policy or is otherwise rude, vulgar, defiant, and inappropriate in educational settings or that materially and substantially disrupts in work, school activities or school functions.
-Students will not be disciplined for speech ns where it is protected by law.
+8. Disrespectful or Disruptive Conduct or Speech (see Board policy AC if illegal harassment or discrimination is involved) - Verbal, written, pictorial or symbolic language or gesture that is directed at any person that is in violation of district policy or is otherwise rude, vulgar, defiant, considered inappropriate in educational settings or that materially and substantially disrupts classroom work, school activities or school functions.
+Students will not be disciplined for speech in situations where it is protected by law.
 First Offense: Principal/Student conference, parents contacted, detention, in-school suspension, or 1-180 days out-of-school suspension.
-Subsequent Offense: Detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
-9. Drugs/Alc cohol (see Board policies JFCH and JHCD) - a.
-Possession, sale, purchase or distribution of any over-the-counter drug, herbal ł b.
-Electronic Cigarettes are not allowed on any school campus.
-First Offense: In-school suspension or 1-180 days out-of-school suspension.
+Subsequent Offense: Detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion. a.
+Po cohol (see Board policies JFCH and JHCD) ssession, sale, purchase or distribution of any over-the-counter drug, herbal preparation or imitation drug or herbal preparation.
+First In-school suspension or 1-180 days out-of-school suspension.